jiangxinmeng1/tae_design/update_async_index_design.md

 - Timed Job Config
     TimedJobConfig is a job configuration that only updates when the time difference between now and watermark exceeds a specified duration.

-* 查询table是否改变时fromTS很旧
-在选table做iteration前会检查这个table在当前watermark后是否有更新。iteration可能很慢，这个ts可能会小于最早能查到的记录。遇到这样的表，就跳过检查直接做iteration.
+* Job config is persisted in `mo_intra_system_change_propagation_log`.
+It can be modified and the changes take effect with a slight delay.
+For example, users can speed up a job by changing `Default Job Config` to `Always Update Job Config`.
+Job config can be customized by the customer.

+* Iteration can be slow, so `from_ts` may be earlier than the earliest available records.
+When checking whether a table has changed, if the `from_ts` is too old (and the table's updates are no longer queryable due to TTL), skip the check and proceed with iteration directly.

 3. flush watermark

  If the table has no new data, only the in-memory watermark is updated; the `mo_intra_system_change_propagation_log` will not be updated.
 After a restart, the system will query for updates after this timestamp.
 To avoid querying very old data, the backend updates all watermarks every hour.

-* 后台刷watermark覆盖dropts: 用delete和insert
-为了防止后台刷watermark的事务覆盖更新drop_at的事务。在delete语句里限制drop_at为空，这样如果遇到已经drop的job，会报dupliacate，回滚事务。
+These updates will be split into DELETE and INSERT statements.

+* To avoid background transactions that update the watermark from overwriting drop_at updates, the Delete statement includes a condition to ensure `drop_at IS NULL`.

 4. gc
  The task periodically handle the `GC` of the `mo_intra_system_change_propagation_log` table.
 - It will clean up the `mo_intra_system_change_propagation_log` table for the tables that with `drop_at` is not empty and one day has passed.
 - GC runs once every hour.

-4. Job config is persisted in `mo_intra_system_change_propagation_log`.
-It can be modified and the changes take effect with a slight delay.
-For example, users can speed up a job by changing `Default Job Config` to `Always Update Job Config`.
-Job config can be customized by the customer.

 ## Interface
 ```golang